JustinCanton/Geo.NET/src/Geo.MapBox/README.md

 ## Sample Usage

-By calling `AddMapBoxServices`, the `IMapBoxGeocoding` interface has been added to the IOC container.
+By calling `AddMapBoxGeocoding`, the `IMapBoxGeocoding` interface has been added to the IOC container.
 Just request it as a DI item:
 ```
 public MyService(IMapBoxGeocoding mapBoxGeocoding)
 {